Balladebits/Balladebits/README.md

 - Veganism (I get easily triggered by this topic.)
 (Also not confuse with Vegetarianism,i'm fine with this)
 - Whitewashing/Blackwashing Shitpost (Why...)

-Fandoms i like/used to like:
+Ganes/Fandoms i like/used to like:
 - Cookie Run Ovenbreak/Kingdom (Formerly)
 - Mega Man (Classic/X/ZX)
 - Pokémon (Gen 1 to Gen 5) (I don't like other gens because of what pkmn became over the years of mediocrity)